amamenko/auto-mashup/README.md

   available on these videos are then compared to lyrics found on [Genius](https://genius.com/) (acquired via the [Genius Lyrics API](https://www.npmjs.com/package/genius-lyrics-api)) with a string and character comparison function that attributes timestamps to the various sections of the song.
 - If a video with an adequate number of successfully timestamped song sections is found, its MP3 audio is downloaded using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Audio is then trimmed to a maximum of 3 minutes long with [fluent-ffmpeg](https://www.npmjs.com/package/fluent-ffmpeg).
-- The MP3 audio is then split into instrumental and vocal stem MP3 files using a third-party website that relies on [Deezer's Spleeter](https://github.com/deezer/spleeter).
+- The MP3 audio is then split into instrumental and vocal stem MP3 files uploaded to an output AWS S3 bucket using a custom [Dockerized AWS Lambda function](https://github.com/amamenko/lambda-spleeter-docker) that relies on
+  [Deezer's Spleeter](https://github.com/deezer/spleeter).
 Spleeter is a song separation library that uses pretrained models written in [Python](https://www.python.org/) and [Tensorflow](https://tensorflow.org/).
   Note that a local Node.js implementation of Spleeter is possible as [noted by my comment on this issue](https://github.com/deezer/spleeter/issues/358#issuecomment-914895894), however, Spleeter requires a substantial amount of RAM that quickly overwhelms an [AWC EC2 t2.micro instance](https://aws.amazon.com/ec2/instance-types/t2/).
 Even with [modular implementations](https://github.com/amo13/spleeter-wrapper) of Spleeter, the splitting process (even with a base 2-stem model) is memory-intensive.